-- Color Mode button (also in the Video menu)

-Lets you quickly adjust the color and brightness for various environments.
+- Color Mode button (also in the Video menu) Lets you quickly adjust the color and brightness for various environments.
+Use either the remote control or the Color Mode setting in the Video menu.
 Select sRGB for standard computer displays (the default when projecting from a computer with analog video), or select one of the other color settings.
-You can save a different setting for each source. - Color (in the Video menu) Adjusts the color intensity, from black-and-white to full color (not available for adjusting computer images). - Tint (in the Video menu) Adjusts the balance of magenta to green (not available for adjusting computer images).
+You can save a different setting for each computer and/or video source. - Color (in the Video menu) Adjusts the color intensity, from black-and-white to full color (not available for adjusting computer images). - Tint (in the Video menu) Adjusts the balance of magenta to green (not available for adjusting computer images).

-■ White Level (in the Advanced1 menu) Adjusts the brightness of light shades without affecting the brightness of dark shades.
+White Level (in the Advanced1 menu) Adjusts the brightness of light shades without affecting the brightness of dark shades.